WilliamJohnsonJr/audition/README.md

 - SSL communication with the DB is not turned on.
 I'd recommend turning that on in production.
 - There is no Replica or Backup for the PostgresQL DB.
 You would want those in a production app.
 - SSL Terminates at the ALB when calling the API, then HTTP is used to go from the ALB to the API app.
 In production, you'd probably want to encrypt this.
 - An EC2 Bastion Host is provided in order to access the PostgresQL DB in RDS from your local terminal.
 The KeyPair to access it is created by the CFN template.
-You can find the private key in your account in AWS Systems Manager Parameter Store after running the template at `/ec2/keypair/EC2BastionKeyPair`
+You can find the private key in your account in AWS Systems Manager Parameter Store after running the template at `/ec2/keypair/key-05abb699beEXAMPLE`
+    - Download the Private Key and store it in a .pem file
+    - Connect to the EC2 Bastion Host by running the following command:
+    - `ssh -i location_of_pem_file ec2-user@ec2-instance-public-dns-name`
 - NAT Gateways are used for all traffic outbound to the public internet (best practice).
 - Default KMS keys are used for all encryption (PostgresQL, ACM, Parameter Store secrets).
 - This AWS architecture is relatively cheap, but there are costs associated with running this stack.
 Namely: